timof121/roblox-rpi/README.md

 Roblox studio loaded splash screen

-Roblox studio STARTED INTO LOGGING IN WINDOW! 🥳
+Roblox studio started into logging window!

-Roblox studio loadef into template selection
+Roblox studio loaded into template selection

 Studio freezes when loading a place, ill look into it